-I was looking to open a new food-related business and found living in Hintonburg [that] there were a lot of fine-dining options, tavern and pubs where my young daughter and I or my friends would go but nowhere in between that we could get a quality product, in a casual atmosphere, at an affordable price.
-So I decided that a gastropub was just the thing the area needed.
-My background was in fine dining as a chef, so I took the concept of well-made food, quality drink and professional service and applied it in a more casual, home-style, friendly way.
+I was looking to open a new food-related business and found, living in Hintonburg, that there were a lot of fine-dining options, tavern and pubs where my young daughter and I or my friends would go but nowhere in between where we could get a quality product in a casual atmosphere and at an affordable price.
+So, I decided that a gastropub was just the thing the area needed.
+My background was in fine dining as a chef, so I took the concept of well-made food, quality drinks and professional service and applied it in a more casual, home-style, friendly way.

 The HPH has a warm and inviting atmosphere.
-Our artwork changes bi-monthly, keeping the space unique while helping to support the local art scene.
-Our clientele are a fun mix of professionals and families from the neighbourhood and beyond.
+Our artwork changes regularly, keeping the space unique while helping to support the local art scene.
+Our clientele is a fun mix of professionals and families from the neighborhood and beyond.

-I find the drinking culture in Ottawa has changed a lot over the past ten years.
+I find the drinking culture in Ottawa has changed a lot over the past 10 years.
 There is now a huge demand for craft beer and all things local.
 Having so many craft breweries to choose from and local distilleries opening, it’s getting better and better.
-Not to mention the close proximity to Prince Edward County, which in my opinion produces some of the best wines in the country.
-Cocktails as well in many locations are made with a lot of thought and care with quality products.
-There still is a time and place for the basics, which I always appreciate, and love that there are still taverns I can go to to get a 50.
+Not to mention the close proximity to Prince Edward County, which, in my opinion, produces some of the best wines in the country.
+Cocktails as well, in many locations, are made with a lot of thought and care using quality products.
+There still is a time and place for the basics, which I always appreciate, and I love that there are still taverns I can go to to get a 50.

-Bourbon cocktails in the evening and HPH Caesars the morning after a fun night out.
+Bourbon cocktails in the evening and HPH Caesars in the morning after a fun night out.

 I love to frequent local art galleries and check out what is happening in the food scene.
-Some favorites are PDA Projects and Town on Elgin, the Ottawa Art Gallery for fun art events, Wallspace and Wellington Gastropub in the west end and The Moonroom for late-night cocktails and the most delicious buttery popcorn in town, maybe even ever.
+Some favorites are PDA Projects and Town on Elgin, Ottawa Art Gallery for fun art events, Wall Space and Wellington Gastropub in the West End and the Moonroom for late-night cocktails and the most delicious buttery popcorn in town, maybe even ever.

 We are always looking for fun new events to host in the space or within the community, so it’s safe to say anything can happen.
 Craft beer helps to create some crafty ideas, especially paired with the creatives that come into the pub.